-MASTER COPY FROM SALVIN REPEDE PEIN SALVIN REPEDE DO NOT REPEDE
+Y MASTER COPY

+FHE ONE HUNDRED AND FOURTH ANNUAL EXHIBITION The corridor

 SCHOOL CIRCULAR

 FROM THE ARCHIVES OF PENNSYLVANIA ACADEMY OF THE FINE ARTS DO NOT REPRODUCE WITHOUT PERMISSION

+THE

+3

 PENNSYLVANIA ACADEMY

-THE

 OF THE FINE ARTS

 BROAD STREET ABOVE ARCH

 PHILADELPHIA

-ONE HUNDRED AND FIFTH YEAR
+ONE HUNDRED AND FOURTH YEAR

-SESSION OF 1910-1911
+SESSION OF 1909 - 1910

-MANAGEMENT OF

-THE PENNSYLVANIA ACADEMY OF THE FINE ARTS
+" The value of art lies in making people happy, first in practicing the art and then in possessing its product."

+George Santayana.

+i

-FROM THE ARCHIVES OF PENNSYLVANIA ACADEMY OF THE FINE ARTS DO NOT REPRODUCE WITHOUT PERMISSION
+MANAGEMENT OF THE PENNSYLVANIA ACADEMY OF THE FINE ARTS

 PRESIDENT

 JOHN FREDERICK LEWIS

 VICE-PRESIDENT

 CLEMENT B. NEWBOLD

+HONORARY VICE-PRESIDENTS JOHN H. CONVERSE

-HONORARY VICE-PRESIDENT E. BURGESS WARREN
+E. BURGESS WARREN

 DIRECTORS

-THEOPHILUS P. CHANDLER HERBERT M. HOWE, M.D.
-GEORGE H. McFADDEN CLEMENT B. NEWBOLD EDWARD T. STOTESBURY THEODORE N. ELY ALFRED C. HARRISON CLARENCE C. ZANTZINGER GEORGE D. WIDENER T. DEWITT CUYLER CHARLEMAGNE TOWER ARTHUR H. LEA 3
+THEOPHILUS P. CHANDLER ALFRED C. HARRISON HERBERT M. HOWE, M.D.
+GEORGE H. McFADDEN CLEMENT B. NEWBOLD EDWARD T. STOTESBURY THEODORE N. ELY ARTHUR H. LEA

+CLARENCE C. ZANTZINGER GEORGE D. WIDENER T. DEWITT CUVLER CHARLEMAGNE TOWER

 FRANK H. CAVEN

 TREASURER GEORGE H. McFADDEN

 SECRETARY AND MANAGER JOHN E. D. TRASK

-CURATOR OF THE SCHOOLS CHARLES F. RAMSEY
+CURATOR OF THE SCHOOLS CHARLES F. RAMSEV

-"There is no such thing as a dumb poet or a handless painter.
-The essence of an artist is that he should be articulate."-SWINBURNE.

-INDEX

-λ.

-Page

-Management of Academy

-FACULTY

-2 History and Aim

-Academy's Medal Roll

-School Calendar
+Ч

-FROM THE ARCHIVES OF PENNSYLVANIA ACADEMY OF THE F DO NOT REPRODUCE WITHOUT PER ACADEMY'S MEDAL ROLL
+FROM THE ARCHIVES OF PENNSYLVANIA ACADEM OF FINE FILE DO NOT REPRODUCE WITHOUT PERMISSION

-THE ARCHIVES ON OF THE F Courses of Instruction

-FROM THE ACADEMIT PER MISSIUDRAWING AND PAINTING (ANTIQUE)

-PENNSYLVANING WITHUUT Drawing and Painting (Life and Head) \ldots 23

-ON NOT REPRUDUE Special Classes (Costume Sketch Class)

-00.1

-MR. PEARSON'S CLASS (COMPOSITION) 29

-Dr. McClellan's (Anatomy)

-Mr. Day's (Perspective) $\ldots \ldots \ldots \ldots 3^{\circ}$

-Sculpture Department

-Illustration Department

-Fees (Summary) \ldots 41

-8 Rules of School (General)

-CLASS-ROOM RULES

-Scholarships and Prizes

-Travelling Scholarships 43

-¥ Toppan Prizes

-Thouron Prizes in Composition 47

-Stewardson Prize in Sculpture 47

-Zoological Prizes

-Drawing Prize

-Application for Admission

-Honor Roll

-All and

 THE FACULTY OF THE SCHOOLS

 HERBERT M. HOWE, M.D.

-Chairman, ex officio, as Chairman of the Committee on Instruction of the Board of Directors.
+Chairman, e.x officio, as Chairman of the Committee on Instruction of the Board of Directors.
 THOMAS P. ANSHUTZ.

 Born in Newport, Kentucky, October 5, 1851.
 Studied at the Academy of Design, New York, Pennsylvania Academy of the Fine Arts, and in Paris under Doucet and Bouguereau.
-Instructor in the Schools since 1881; Honorable Mention Art Club of Philadelphia, 1901; Silver Medal, St. Louis Exposition, THE ARCHIVES OF 1904; Walter Lippincott Prize, The Pennsylvania Academy of the Fine Arts, SYLVANIA ACADEMY OF Th 1909; Gold Medal of Honor The Pennsylvania Academy of the Fine Arts, SYLVANIA ACADEMY OF Th 1909; Member Philadelphia Water Color Club, and Academy Fellowship!
-Instructor in Drawing and Painting.
+Instructor in the Schools since 1881; Honorable Mention Art Club of Philadelphia, 1901; Silver Medal, St. Louis Exposition, 1904; Walter Lippincott Prize, The Pennsylvania Academy of the Fine Arts, 1909; Gold Medal of Honor The Pennsylvania Academy of the Fine Arts, 1909; Member Philadelphia Water Color Club, and Academy Fellowship; Instructor in Drawing and Painting.
+GEORGE McCLELLAN, MD.

-GEORGE McCLELLAN, M.D.

 Born in Philadelphia, October 29, 1849.
-Attended the University of Pennsylvania, Jefferson Medical College, graduated M.D., 1870; Fellow of the College of Physicians of Philadelphia; author of Regional Anatomy in its Relation to Medicine and Surgery, and of Anatomy in its Relation to Art; Professor of Applied Anatomy in Jefferson Medical College; Past President of the Contemporary Club; President of the Philadelphia Medical Club; Vicepresident of the Philobiblon Club; Instructor in Anatomy.
+Attended the University of Pennsylvania, Jefferson Medical College, graduated M D., 1870; Fellow of the College of Physicians of Philadelphia; author of Regional Anatomy in its Relation to Medicine and Surgery, and of Anatomy in its Relation to Art; Professor of Applied Anatomy in Jefferson Medical College; President of the Contemporary Club; President of the Philadelphia Medical Club; Vice-president of the Philobiblon Club; Instructor in Anatomy.
 CHARLES GRAFLY.

 Born in Philadelphia, December 3, 1862.
 Studied in the Spring Garden Institute, Philadelphia, Pennsylvania Academy of the Fine Arts, and in Paris.
 Pupil of École des Beaux-Arts, and of Chapu, Dampt, Bouguereau, and Fleury.
 Member Society of American Artists.
 Honorable mention, Paris Salon, 1891; Medal, World's Columbian Exposition, 1893; Medal, Atlanta Exposition, 1895; Pennsylvania Academy of the Fine Arts Gold Medal of Honor, 1899; Gold Medal, Exposition-Universelle, Paris, 1900; Gold Medal, Pan-American Exposition, Buffalo; Gold Medal, Charleston Exposition, 1902; Member of the International Jury of Awards, World's Fair, St. Louis, 1904; Member of the National Academy of Design, the Architectural League of New York, the National Institute of Arts and Letters; Member and former Vice-President the National Sculpture Society.
 Instructor in Sculpture.
 HUGH H. BRECKENRIDGE.